swarup1996saha/Angular-Food-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## 📝  License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/swarup1996saha/Angular-Food-App/blob/master/LICENSE) for more information.

+---
+Made with ♥ by Swarup Saha :wave:

 [![Linkedin Badge](https://img.shields.io/badge/Swarup_Saha-follow%20on%20linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/swarup-saha-b186b316a/)